Diffusion at source

 This ‘energy conservation’ is very important.
 When all the acoustic energy is travelling radially from its source, there can be no energy travelling in a direction that might corrupt the sound-wave.
 This is not the case for conventional speakers, which will corrupt the sound-wave with their off-axis tangential energy (the main reason the ‘sweet spot’ of conventional speakers is so narrow).

 The above is particularly pertinent to stereo/ambisonic signals, where timing cues are critical to our audiology’s ability to reconstruct the sound-stage of the original recording.
 Conventional speakers’ non-radial acoustic energy distribution corrupts the timing (and intensity) of such cues, leading our highly sensitive audiology to create a ‘false reality' of the playback sound (something which we readily recognise as ‘not real’).
 Tangential energy locations might even appear as 'phantom loudspeakers’, producing cues that have nothing to do with the audio signal!
 We're of the opinion that this is why recordings mostly 'sound like recordings’.

 A3D’s mathematical modelling shows exactly how A3D speakers work - and exactly why conventional speakers can’t match them.
 But don’t just take our word for it - do the maths yourself.
 We’ll share ours with you if it helps - drop us an email.

-Following the latest Mathematical analysis, we are confident that A3D is the most significant contribution to the playback of recorded sound since the invention of the Dynamic Loudspeaker.
+Following our latest Mathematical analysis, we are confident that A3D is the most significant contribution to the playback of recorded sound since the invention of the Dynamic Loudspeaker.
 In fact, all the data - and listening tests - suggests that A3D speakers behave pretty much exactly as an 'idealised point-source'.
 Whilst this has always been considered the 'gold standard' it has also been thought impossible - until now!